Texas slave insurrection panic of 1860: The panic

 Citizens generally accepted that the fires in their towns were caused by the hot weather.
 However, vigilantes in Dallas began to torture Black residents they considered suspicious, forcing confessions of arson.
 Three scapegoats named Patrick Jennings, Sam Smith, and Cato were executed.
 Charles R. Pryor, editor (before it burned down) of the Dallas Herald, wrote letters to other newspapers in the region describing the fires as a conspiracy "systematically conceived and the most ingeniously contrived" by two allegedly abolitionist Methodist ministers who had been expelled from Dallas a year before.
 Pryor believed the ministers wanted "to devastate, with fire and assassination, the whole of Northern Texas" by recruiting opponents of slavery to commit arson, and then to cause a slave revolt on an upcoming election day.

 Pryor's letters were widely reprinted.
 Panic spread, and many communities in Texas formed vigilance committees to respond to the alleged conspiracy with racist violence.
 Through tortured confessions and their own paranoia, vigilance committees elaborated a complex conspiracy, imagining a white command hierarchy directing an army of Black arsonists, assassins, poisoners, and wife-stealers.

 Dubious reports of fires, attempted arson, and abolitionist murder plots spread throughout the region.
 In Austin the mayor's office reported discovering caches of gunpowder, knives and other weapons in slave's quarters.
 The weapons were presumed to belong to white conspirators who could not be located.
 Fearful residents closed businesses and took up arms.

-Night patrols hunted slaves, white Northerners, foreigners and Mexican Texans; anyone who didn't answer patrollers questions' to their satisfaction were immediately lynched.
+Night patrols hunted slaves, white Northerners, foreigners, Mexican Texans or anyone who didn't answer patrollers' questions to their satisfaction, were immediately lynched.
 Others were convicted in show trials and hung in public places.
 Law enforcement agencies allowed the secretive vigilantes to murder anyone the vigilantes accused of being an arsonist or abolitionist.
-Forth Worth's vigilance committee declared "it is better for us to hang ninety-nine innocent men than to let one guilty one pass."
-An estimated 30 to 100 people were killed, according to historians, although "no hard evidence was ever adduced to prove the guilt of a single alleged Black arsonist or White abolitionist."
+Fort Worth's vigilance committee declared, "it is better for us to hang ninety-nine innocent men than to let one guilty one pass."
+According to historians, an estimated 30 to 100 people were killed, although "no hard evidence was ever adduced to prove the guilt of a single alleged Black arsonist or White abolitionist."